Chaotic sets and Hausdorff dimension for L\"uroth expansions: A symbolic definition

 \section{A symbolic definition}

-Theorem \ref{Teo:LuLambda} invites us to work from a symbolic perspective.
-We will adopt this point of view extensively.
-To do so, we introduce the $R$-shuffle of two sequences.
-In a few words, given two sequences $\saxu$, $\sayu$ and an infinite set $R\subseteq \Na$ with infinite complement, the $R$-shuffle of $\saxu$ and $\sayu$ is the result of placing $\sayu$ on $R$ and $\saxu$ on $\Na\setminus R$.
+Proposition \ref{Teo:LuLambda} invites us to adopt a symbolic perspective.
+We now introduce the $R$-shuffle of two sequences.
+Briefly, given two sequences $\saxu$, $\sayu$ and an infinite set $R\subseteq \Na$ with infinite complement, the $R$-shuffle of $\saxu$ and $\sayu$ is the result of placing $\sayu$ on $R$ and $\saxu$ on $\Na\setminus R$.